microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

     The results should look similar to what you saw earlier except for the last result set notice the replication_endpoint_url for the REPLICA_ROLE_PRIMARY is different indicating you have failed over to a previous secondary.
 8. In the Azure Portal find your Azure SQL Managed Instance and click on Activity log from the left-hand menu.
 You should see an event that a failover was issued.

-## Bonus Exercise 6.5 - Backup and restore to SQL Server 2022
+## Exercise 6.5 - Backup and restore to SQL Server 2022

 *Coming soon!*